« Crackdown on Ukraine’s largest church is ‘full-fledged Satanism’ – MedvedevThe Western World Has Succumbed to Tyranny »

 Hitler's invasion of Russia would prove to be a fatal miscalculation.
 Instead of bringing about the collapse of the Soviet Union, and the surrender of Britain it led directly to the eventual defeat of Germany.

 On August 7th, 2008 just before midnight, Mikheil Saakashvili launched an attack on Tskhinvali, the provincial capital of South Ossetia, a small mountainous 3,900 square kilometer territory on the southern side of the Caucasus range with a population of 100,000.
 South Ossetia had seceded from Georgia in 1992 in the wake of the collapse of the Soviet Union.
-It had its own government largely staffed by Russian state employees and contained eleven Russian towns and villages with thousands of ethnic Russians.
+It had its own government largely staffed by Russian state employees with many Russian towns and villages and thousands of ethnic Russians.

 Tensions grew, after 36 year old American-educated Mikheil Saakashvili became Georgia's President in 2004.
 Saakashvili didn't recognize South Ossetia's independence and claimed the territory as part of Georgia.
 The United States—an active ally of Georgia and President Saakashvili, passed a Congressional resolution defending Georgia's right to territorial integrity, condemning the Russian people who had made their homes in independent Ossetia as illegal occupiers of Georgia.
 President Bush offered Saakashvili $1 billion in humanitarian aid and assistance.